-Under our current corporate structure, our Cayman Islands holding company may rely on dividend payments from Shanghai Guangjian, Beijing Prosper and Shanghai Manyin, which are wholly foreign-owned enterprises incorporated in China, to fund any cash and financing requirements we may have.
+Under our current corporate structure, our Cayman Islands holding company may rely on dividend payments from our subsidiaries incorporated in China to fund any cash and financing requirements we may have.
 The principal regulations governing distribution of dividends of foreign-invested enterprises include the Foreign-Invested Enterprise Law, as amended in September 2016, and its implementation rules.
 Under these laws and regulations, wholly foreign-owned enterprises in China may pay dividends only out of their accumulated after-tax profits, if any, determined in accordance with PRC accounting standards and regulations.
 In addition, wholly foreign-owned enterprises in China are required to allocate at least 10% of their respective accumulated profits each year, if any, to fund certain reserve funds until these reserves have reached 50% of the registered capital of the enterprises.
 Wholly foreign-owned companies may, at their discretion, allocate a portion of their after-tax profits based on PRC accounting standards to staff welfare and bonus funds.
 These reserves are not distributable as cash dividends.